ThatBenderGuy/Mario-Luigi-Dream-Team-NTR-Plugin/README.md

 Copy the file cheat.plg to /plugin/00040000000D5A00/ in  sd/microsd card, boot to NTR and press R+UP to increase the stat or R+DOWN to decrease the stat.
 Please make sure that when using the cheat menu to configure the stats that only mario or luigi are selected between those two, only 1 stat is selected, and that only one value modifier (+1, +5, +10) is selected.
 The default values are set to (Mario | HP | 1)

 ##### Note:
-The subtraction works funky with HP or BP so be careful that you don't make it go below 0.
+The subtraction works funky with HP or BP so be careful that you don't make them go below 0.

 ##### Download:
 https://github.com/ThatBenderGuy/Mario-Luigi-Dream-Team-NTR-Plugin/releases